vivo-community/product-evolution-sandbox/html/schema.org/README.md

 Place for test files to create schema.org markup structured data.
-Use the google structured data testing tool to develop, like jsfiddle
+Use the google structured data testing tool to develop, like jsfiddle Google claims that enhanced structured data will add to the  Knowledge Graph cards from search results.

 https://search.google.com/structured-data/testing-tool/u/0/